TM-30, In 2018 and Beyond: Guidance for Improving Color Quality

 1.00 CEU credit | Certificate available

-Dr. Michael Royer is a senior engineer at the Pacific Northwest National Laboratory (PNNL), where he works on the Advanced Lighting Science and Technology Research program, sponsored by the U.S. Department of Energy.
-His primary research area is human factors in lighting.
-He conducts experiments to help refine metrics and specification guidance, with the ultimate goals of advancing lighting quality to improve building occupants’ satisfaction and increasing the use of energy efficient lighting technologies.
-Michael is co-chair of the Illuminating Engineering Society (IES) Vision Science committee and a member of the Color Committee.
-He also serves on the International Commission on Illumination (CIE)-U.S. National Executive Committee and other CIE technical committees.
-He is an associate editor for the journal Lighting Research & Technology.
-Prior to joining PNNL, Michael earned a Ph.D. in Architectural Engineering from Penn State University, receiving the 2013 Taylor Technical Talent Award from the IES for his published work, which focused on tuning optical radiation for visual and nonvisual effects.
+Dr. Michael Royer is a chief engineer at the Pacific Northwest National Laboratory (PNNL), where he leads the lighting research sponsored by the U.S. Department of Energy.
+He conducts experiments to help refine metrics and specification guidance, with the ultimate goals of advancing lighting quality to improve building occupants’ satisfaction and wellbeing while increasing the use of energy efficient lighting technologies.
+Michael is a Fellow of the Illuminating Engineering Society (IES) and serves on the IES Vision Science committee and the IES Color committee.
+Prior to joining PNNL, Michael earned a Ph.D. in Architectural Engineering from Penn State University.
+He has authored over 80 peer-reviewed journal articles and government reports.